 Many people opined that the purple color came from the juice of grapes.
 But nearly all grapes have perfectly clear juice, which is why we have white wine and white grape juice.
-In fact, to make red wine, the grape skins must be allowed to ferment along with the juice.
+In fact, to make red wine, the grape skins must ferment along with the juice.

 Nor is it blueberries, elderberries, or mulberries

-Along the same lines, most all fruits have juice which is unavailable to honey bees unless the skin has been compromised.
+Along the same lines, most all fruits have juice which honey bees can’t reach unless the skin splits open.
 Blueberries have very tough skins, and inside the pulp is greenish, not purple.
 The same holds true for elderberries and mulberries.

 It’s anecdotal, I know, but I have two hives next to my two mulberry trees.
-In spite of huge yields of exceptionally sweet berries, I have never once seen a honey bee on the fruit.
+Despite huge yields of sweet purple berries, I have never once seen a honey bee on the fruit.
 Furthermore, the mulberries draw both social and solitary wasps by the truckload, many of which pierce the skin of the berries, but that still doesn’t attract honey bees, even in dry years.

 It’s not buckwheat

-A couple people suggested buckwheat, but being a life-long aficionado of buckwheat honey, I don’t see any similarity in either appearance or taste.
+A couple of people suggested buckwheat, but being a lifelong aficionado of buckwheat honey, I don’t see any similarity in either appearance or taste.
 Certainly buckwheat honey doesn’t taste like grapes, nor is it purple.
 Although, as with many types of honey, I imagine the light source has a lot to do with how we see the color.
-Sunlight, incandescent, fluorescent, or LED can make a big difference in how we perceive color.
+Sunlight, incandescent, fluorescent, or LED can make a big difference in how we perceive the color of an object.